p@rsons_world of Bardney

 Church of St Lawrence, Bardney.
 Rebuilt 1434.
 Hosts an exhibition of Bardney Abbey stonework.

 The Old School House.
-Photo.
+Now named The Old Museum.
 Historical information welcomed.

 Kitching's Free School.
 Historical information welcomed.